GoogleChrome/chrome-extensions-samples/functional-samples/sample.dnr-rule-manager/README.md

 # chrome.declarativeNetRequest - No Cookies Rule Manager

-This sample demonstrates using the [`chrome.declarativeNetRequest`](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/) API to remove the "Cookie" header from requests matching custom url filters.
+This sample demonstrates using the [`chrome.declarativeNetRequest`](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/) API to remove the `Cookie` header from requests matching custom URL filters.

 ## Overview